 Provides a setting for the study and mastery of selected expository papers.
 Students lecture on the subject of the chosen paper and take an oral examina-tion.
 Prerequisite: permission of instructor.

-Presents an overview of computer systems and an introduction to computer programming.
-Topics include applications of computers, programming using Java, a history of the computing science field, and discussions of the relationship between computing and society.
+Presents an overview of computers, networks, and an introduction to a number of application programs.
+Special emphasis is placed on web page development and web access.
+Topics include an introduction to computer science and its history, discussions of the relationship between computing and society, and an examination of ethical issues surrounding computer and network usage.
 The course is intended for non-computer science majors.

 111 Computer Science I (3)